pritom02bh/Customer-Segmentation-Project/README.md

 ## Customer-Segmentation-Project
 Using K Means Clustering

-Repository contains the dataset and it was own by Pritom Bhowmik.(Critical information is removed and open to use)
+      Repository contains the dataset and it was own by Pritom Bhowmik (Critical information is removed and open to use)

 Project Workflow: